 Teaching

 I teach 19th- and 20th-century music history and analysis at undergraduate and postgraduate level.
-Recent undergraduate lecture courses include Richard Strauss and the Representation of Women, The String Quartet after Beethoven, The Art of Song, and Musical Thought and Scholarship.
+Current and recent undergraduate lecture courses include The Schumanns and their Circle, Richard Strauss and the Representation of Women, The String Quartet between Classicism and Modernism, Beethoven: Between History and Myth, The Art of Song, and Musical Thought and Scholarship.
 Masters’ seminars have included Aesthetics, Music and Travel, and Love Songs: The Past 900 Years.

 About me

-I grew up in Salford and was introduced to music by the free violin lessons that in those days were offered in state infant schools.
-I went on to read music at The Queen’s College, Oxford, then completed a MA at Nottingham and a MFA and PhD at Princeton.
-I taught for two years at the University of Reading, and for 10 years at the University of Manchester, before joining St Catherine’s and the Music Faculty in October 2014.
-I have been a Visiting Fellow at Columbia University, New York and at the Max Planck Institute in Berlin.
-Alongside my academic writing I provide programme notes for venues and events such as the Wigmore Hall, the Barbican, the Oxford Lieder Festival and the Edinburgh International Festival, and appear on the radio (Start the Week and In Our Time on BBC Radio 4, and Building a Library, Record Review and Music Matters on BBC Radio 3).
+I grew up in Salford and was introduced to music by the free violin lessons then offered by the local music education services.
+I went on to study music at The Queen’s College, Oxford, then completed a MA at Nottingham and a MFA and PhD at Princeton.
+I taught for two years at the University of Reading, and for 10 years at the University of Manchester, before joining St Catherine’s and the Oxford Music Faculty in October 2014.
+I have been a Visiting Fellow at Columbia University, New York, at the Max Planck Institute in Berlin, and at Harvard University.
+I still enjoy playing the violin.

 Research